ghost-home/ProjectGW2/README.md

 - - Read Current Co Ordinates.
 - Walkspeed Modifying.
 (Max: 35)

+To Do:
+- Read from File support.
+(Teleportation)

 Check #Releases for the latest version of the program.

 Credits: